Frequently Asked Questions:

 A: In special circumstances, if a first year program student wishes to leave the program, they must be approved for a transfer to an undergraduate division either before the 4th week of the fall semester or wait until their fall semester has finished.
 The approval of the Beyond Boundaries Program as well as the proposed school is required.

-Q: What are my options after the first year?
+Q: What are my options after the first year in the program?

-Q: Can I go into any division after my first year?
+Q: Can I go into any division during the first year at WashU?

 Q: Can I switch the academic areas I’m interested in after entering the Beyond Boundaries Program?

 A: Yes.
-You are not committed to studying anything you write about in your application.
-We recognize that students’ interests often change after they matriculate into the Beyond Boundaries Program and into Washington University.
+Students are not committed to studying what they write about in their application.
+The program recognizes that students’ interests often change after they matriculate into the Beyond Boundaries Program and into Washington University.

 Q: Will it take me longer to graduate?